Sunstone Alumni

 Schools Attended After Sunstone: Winterhaven Middle School, Cleveland High School, Bowdoin College

-My time in Montessori helped me develop into, above all, an excellent learner.
-I really believe that the balanced and holistic approach to child development present in Montessori education equips children and young adults very well for transitions into college and higher education, and the workforce.
+My years in Montessori helped me develop into, above all, an excellent learner.
+I really believe that the balanced and holistic approach to child development present in Montessori education equips children and young adults very well for transitions into college, higher education, and the workforce.
 We don’t live in a world where being good at one thing is enough anymore—people need to be able to use their creativity, logic, compassion, and communication in concert.
 Montessori is excellent at teaching these skills.

 Ben Scholl